 Outlook couldn’t start last time

-The error means that Outlook was not able to open in a properly i.e., loading profile, addons, and configuration files.
+The error means that Outlook could not open properly i.e., loading profile, addons, and configuration files failed.
 We will have to check on what is causing the issue.

 - Start Outlook in Safe Mode